CodelnGhana/codelnpay-project/README.md

 ## About The Project

-#### Codelnpay is a Payment Solution that helps recruiters manage payments to remote engineers and freelancers across Africa
+#### CodelnPay is a Payment Solution that helps recruiters manage cross-border payments to remote engineers and freelancers across Africa

 <!-- ABOUT THE PROJECT -->